Outlook Email Report Template 7

 delete the old variables in the Global data section.
 So you have to do it yourself.

-So you should follow those steps to convert application:
+You'll need to follow the following steps to convert the application:

 1. Backup application